gopu-inc/chariow-sdk/README.md

 💬 Support

-· Documentation: docs.chariow.com
+· Documentation: soon comming
-· Discord: Join our Discord
+· Discord: soon comming
-· Twitter: @ChariowHQ
+· Twitter: soon comming
-· Email: support@chariow.com
+· Email: ceoseshell@gmail.com

 ---

 <div align="center">

-Built with ❤️ by the CMO Team
+Built with ❤️ by the CMO Team - gopu inc

 ⭐ Star us on GitHub if you find this useful!